Skip to main content

 Hisense DH7021K1W

-Despite the low price point, the Hisense is energy efficient at reducing humidity.
-It features a convenient auto mode, which adjusts the fan level as needed to keep humidity at a comfortable 50%.
-This saves energy as it keeps the fan speed low once the target humidity is reached.
+The Hisense DH7021K1W may have a low price point, but it doesn’t sacrifice performance for affordability.
+Energy efficient while reducing humidity, it features a convenient auto mode, which adjusts the fan level as needed to keep humidity at a comfortable 50%.
+This saves energy by keeping the fan speed low once the target humidity is reached.

-The Hisense is also better looking than most.
-Like our Best Overall, the design is sleek and simple.
+At 38°F, the Hisense dehumidifier had the lowest operating temperature of the units we tested.
+Its tolerance for cold makes it a great choice as the best basement dehumidifier.
+The Hisense is also better looking than most, the design is sleek and straightforward.
 It also comes in black and white options to best fit in with your space.

 The Hisense has reservoir removal from the front of the unit.
-While the reservoir feels a little flimsy, it’s easy to carry and empty without spilling.
+While the reservoir feels flimsy, it’s easy to carry and empty without spilling.

 Pros